Last month, NPQ hosted a dynamic conversation about a critical problem of our time: The role of disinformation and misinformation in civil society.

 Although the distinction between disinformation and misinformation rests on the political intentions of those who are sharing false content, they both result in significant harm.

-Matthews invited a specialist in the field, Jacqueline Mason, the Director of Programs at Media Democracy Fund, to explain the difference between disinformation and misinformation before diving into how they impact social movements and democracy.
+Matthews invited a specialist in the field, Jacquelyn Mason, the Director of Programs at Media Democracy Fund, to explain the difference between disinformation and misinformation before diving into how they impact social movements and democracy.

 Misinformation, according to Mason, is “false content, but the person sharing doesn’t realize the content is false or misleading.”
 She provided an example of this: False information about cures and remedies for COVID-19 pre-vaccine distribution.
 The people who shared this misinformation on social media were trying to help themselves and others.
 In contrast, she defined disinformation as “content that is intentionally false and designed to cause harm within communities.”
 Often spread to make money or for political gain, disinformation creates chaos within an information ecosystem.